-The irridescent flahes of labradorite make this stone a real eyecatcher.
+The iridescent flashes of labradorite make this stone a real eye catcher.
 This particular stone exhibits green, golden and peachy shades.
 The base colour is blue grey.
-I have added a little pale plue faceted tormaline which reflects the colour of the main stone.
+I have added a little pale blue faceted tourmaline which reflects the colour of the main stone.

 Labradorite is a member of the Feldspar family and is treasured for its remarkable play of color, known as labradorescence.
-The stone, usually gray-green, dark gray, black, or grayish-white, is composed of aggregate layers that refract light as iridescent flashes of peacock blue, gold, pale green, or coppery red.
+The stone, usually grey-green, dark grey, black, or greyish-white, is composed of aggregate layers that refract light as iridescent flashes of peacock blue, gold, pale green, or coppery red.
 The predominant blue varies within different light, displaying hues from deepest blue to various shades of pale, almost blue-green.
 This crystal was first discovered in Labrador, Canada, by Moravian missionaries in 1770 who named it after the area.

 This stone is highly recommended to those who love to explore their psychic world.
 It allows you to expand your mind and develop psychic abilities and also embrace an idea to discover your inner purpose.

 Labradorite is of course not limited to just these properties.

 NB - All information regarding the properties and uses of crystals given on this site are purely anecdotal.